ParallelAgile/CodeBot/codegen-process-guide/low-code/server-event-handlers.md

 If you need to add more than one dependency, separate them with commas.

 > If the same Node module is specified in several domain classes, be careful that they all use the same version.
 CodeBot will eliminate duplicates (same name + version), but if it encounters "clashing" versions, it will halt code generation with an error.

+## Event handlers are domain driven

+The idea behind event handlers is that they're domain driven - essentially a captured business rule that's organised as part of the domain model itself, right on the relevant domain class.

+As such, they adhere to many of the original ideas behind Domain Driven Design, in that the domain model - as it evolves with increasing amounts of business understanding and detail - captures both the data structure and the business rules, in the form of strict behaviour - validation, filtering etc.

+With this in mind, we recommend that event handler code is kept "framework-independent" as far as possible.
+So the same code could be injected into the generated Express REST API (as it currently is), or into some other architectural component, e.g. a database of executable business rules... or a suite of automated acceptance tests, Model Checking scripts, etc.

+With that said, we recognise that event handlers may also be a kind of "Get out of jail free" card, allowing edge cases or vital functionality to be implemented in the generated API.

+## Event handlers are asynchronous

+Each event handler can return nothing at all (`undefined`), a simple object, or - optionally - a JavaScript promise.
+The latter allows event handlers to run asynchronous tasks, such as sending an email, parsing a JSON document, or running ad-hoc database queries.

+Please note, however, that the API server waits for the function to complete before returning its response to the caller.
+So for a *very* lengthy process (more than a few seconds, say) you might instead want to use the event handler to trigger a separate process, and allow the client to monitor its completion status.